jdonley/SoundZone_Tools/README.md

-_invimplms.m_ | INVIMPLMS Inverse impulse using the Levinson-Durbin algorithm _invSweepFFT.m_ | INVSWEEPFFT Obtain the FFT of an inverted exponentional sine sweep _IRcompactingKirkebyFilter.m_ | COMPACTINGKIRKEBYFILTER _LTASS.m_ | LTASS Computes the Long-Term Average Speech Spectrum from a folder of speech files or vector of speech samples _MiKTeX_FNDB_Refresh.m_ | MiKTeX_FNDB_Refresh Function to refresh the File Name DataBase in MiKTeX _octaveBandMean.m_ | OCTAVEBANDMEAN Given a magnitude spectrum this function will calculate the average (single or third) octave band magnitude
+_invimplms.m_ | INVIMPLMS Inverse impulse using the Levinson-Durbin algorithm _invSweepFFT.m_ | INVSWEEPFFT Obtain the FFT of an inverted exponentional sine sweep _IRcompactingKirkebyFilter.m_ | COMPACTINGKIRKEBYFILTER _keepFilesFromFolder.m_ | KEEPFILESFROMFOLDER Keeps files and file paths in a cell array if the file names in a given folder are found in the path string
+_LTASS.m_ | LTASS Computes the Long-Term Average Speech Spectrum from a folder of speech files or vector of speech samples _MiKTeX_FNDB_Refresh.m_ | MiKTeX_FNDB_Refresh Function to refresh the File Name DataBase in MiKTeX _octaveBandMean.m_ | OCTAVEBANDMEAN Given a magnitude spectrum this function will calculate the average (single or third) octave band magnitude
 _pesq2.m_ | PESQ objective speech quality measure _pesq3.m_ | PESQ3 A wrapper for the objective Perceptual Evaluation of Speech Quality measure _pesq_mex_vec.m_ | PESQ_MEX_VEC Accepts vectors for a mex compiled version of the objective Perceptual Evaluation of Speech Quality measure
-_shapeSpectrum.m_ | SHAPESPECTRUM This function will shape an input signal to the given spectrum (simple, unregulated spectral shaping)
+_printHyperlink.m_ | PRINTHYPERLINK Prints a hyperlink to the command window _shapeSpectrum.m_ | SHAPESPECTRUM This function will shape an input signal to the given spectrum (simple, unregulated spectral shaping)
 _showTimeToCompletion.m_ | SHOWTIMETOCOMPLETION Prints the time to completion and expected finish of a looped simulation based on linear extrapolation.
-_sineSweepLin.m_ | SINESWEEP_LIN Synthesize a linear sine sweep
-_STI.m_ | STI Calculation of the Speech Transmission Index (STI) _STI_BandFilters.m_ | STI_BandFilters Calculation of the Speech Transmission Index (STI) Band Filters
+_simpleWarning.m_ | SIMPLEWARNING Prints a coloured warning without the location information _sineSweepLin.m_ | SINESWEEP_LIN Synthesize a linear sine sweep _STI.m_ | STI Calculation of the Speech Transmission Index (STI) _STI_BandFilters.m_ | STI_BandFilters Calculation of the Speech Transmission Index (STI) Band Filters